 2 The estate does not exceed the nil rate band except where the spouse/civil partner or charity exemption applies or transfer of unused nil rate band applies.

-Our fixed fee price for just obtaining the grant of probate is £900.00 including VAT plus the court fee for issuing the grant.
-The court fee on 1st April 2019 is £155 but is due to rise soon.
-See this article.
+Our fixed fee price for just obtaining the grant of probate is £900.00 including VAT at 20% plus the court fee for issuing the grant.
+The court fee on 1st April 2019 is £155.00 plus £1.50 for each copy of the grant that is required.